lchavan/testPython/README.md

  This template is named **v5** because it is compatible with Gradle version 5.

 ### Java SDK prerequisites
+**Note: for now Java 8 is still used but it will be switched ot Java 11 eventually**

 This template assumes that Java 11 SDK will be used.
 You may install Java 11 SDK from AppStore.
 It is possible to have Java 8 installed side by side.

 Gradlew script uses JAVA_HOME to find the java binary to use so make sure your JAVA_HOME is pointing the corresponding SDK directory when using Gradle command line.